renz04l/face_blur-cv2/README.md

-# Face Blur & Pixelation Batch Tool (`face_blur-cv2`)
+# Face Blur & Pixelation Batch Tool
-Script Python per il rilevamento e l'offuscamento automatico dei volti (blur gaussiano o pixelatura) su video in modalità batch, con conservazione della traccia audio tramite **FFmpeg** (deve essere nel PATH).
+Python script for automatic face detection and blurring (Gaussian blur or pixelation) in videos in batch mode, preserving the original audio track via FFmpeg (must be in system PATH)
 ## Installation
 You need:
 1. **Python 3.8+**